ciderella/fellowship-handbook/winter.md

 # Winter

-## Wether
+## Weather

-Russia is not cold all year long, April to October are summer months with temprature ranging from +10 to +30 degrees, the rest is winter where temprature can drop to -25 degrees.
+Russia is not cold all year long, from March to May is spring and the temperature is normally from +5 to +25 in the late May, June to August is summer.
+Summer in Russia can be unpredictable, but usually the weather is pretty nice and warm with temperature around +15-+30(max) degrees.
+From September to November is autumn.
+Ususally in the early September the weather is like in summer, then it gets colder.
+In the end of September there is usually a week of very warm weather, in Russia it's called "babie leto" which means "granny's summer".
+Starting from late September teemperature gets lower to +15-+5.
+Late Novermber can be considered winter.
+In the  winter the temprature can drop to -25 degrees, so you have to take warm clothes with you or buy here.

 ## Clothes

-As the wether can be verry cold you will need:
+As the weather can be very cold you will need:
 - Coat
 - Boots
+- Gloves
+- Hat
 - Thermal underware (optional)

 Tips: